-Our effective tax rate for fiscal 2011 of approximately 43 percent was somewhat higher than statutory combined rates primarily due to taxable interest income on outstanding management common stock loans and the effects of uncertain tax positions.
-These increases in our effective rate were partially offset by the benefit of foreign tax credits in excess of the tax on income taxed both by U.S. and foreign jurisdictions.
+Our effective tax rate for fiscal 2012 was 43 percent and remained consistent with fiscal 2011.
+Our effective income tax rate was higher than statutory combined rates primarily due to taxable interest income on outstanding management common stock loans and uncertain tax positions.
+These increases in our effective rate were partially offset by the benefit of foreign tax credits in excess of the tax on income taxed by both U.S. and foreign jurisdictions.
+The effective tax rate for fiscal 2012 and fiscal 2011 includes the benefit of foreign tax credits claimed on our U.S. federal income tax returns for those fiscal years.